darius/tailbiter/grammar/README.md

   (This'll include deciding on a parsing algorithm!
 LL(1), PEG, derivatives?)

-* Make sure all the code here stays within the Tailbiter subset of Python, for self-hosting.
+* Make sure all the final code stays within the Tailbiter subset of Python, for self-hosting.